 Welcome to the Financial Aid Office

 The 2014-2015 Free Application for Federal Student Aid (FAFSA) is now available!
-Make sure to complete your 2014-2015 FAFSA for terms beginning with the FAll 2014 semester as soon as possible.
+Make sure to complete your 2014-2015 FAFSA for terms beginning with the FAll 2014 semester by our MAY 1st deadline to qualify for the most financial aid available!
 If you haven't filed your income tax return yet, you can use estimated information to complete your FAFSA.

 PLEASE NOTE: Those students wishing to enroll in the spring or summer 2014 semesters should file the 2013-2014 FAFSA for financial aid consideration.